ITP-xStory/depth2web/README.md

 Depth2Web welcomes contribution to the tool kit in any form, including but not limited to, documentation, use case examples and code.
 Issues and pull requests are welcome!

+## License

+Depth2Web is released under MIT License.
+Please read the [license document](LICENSE.md) for more details.

 ## Technical Details

 ### Overview